raghunandankavi2010/MVPSample/README.md

 3. Swipe to refresh to be handled.// there is no new api call happenning. so no need for pull to refresh. if you refresh the data should refresh ( not in our case)
 4. Use 3rd party libraries like Retrofit, Butter knife or Dagger etc. Kotlin codes adds advantage.// used retrofit2. need not use other libs mentioned
 5. Separation of concern to be met.
 Network calls and logic to be moved out activity views.
 Do some MVP patterns. // mvp used
-6. More Unit test cases to be covered. // only couple of espresso tests - accroding to additional guidelines
+6. More Unit test cases to be covered. // only couple of espresso tests - according to additional guidelines shared.

 As far as unit testing is concerned i will have more unit tests provided i have time.